-Ingrid Kohlstadt MD, MPH and Kenneth Cintron MD, MBA: Editing Optimizing Metabolism in Regenerative Orthopedics, 2nd Edition
+Ingrid Kohlstadt MD, MPH and Kenneth Cintron MD, MBA: Editing Metabolic Therapies in Orthopedics, 2nd Edition

 The innate healing power of the human body amazes the most erudite of physicians and the most skilled of surgeons.
 Physicians and surgeons are no longer limited to observing, describing and quantifying the body’s regenerative potential, as practiced since Antiquity.
 Therapies of the 21st Century accelerate the human body’s self-healing mechanisms.

-Optimizing Metabolism in Regenerative Orthopedics, Second Edition is a 30-thought-leader collaboration to translate metabolic research into clinic-ready therapies for regenerating the musculoskeletal system from within.
+Metabolic Therapies in Orthopedics, 2nd Edition is a 30-thought-leader collaboration to translate metabolic research into clinic-ready therapies for regenerating the musculoskeletal system from within.
 The book’s premise is that:

 - Regenerative orthopedic therapies merit clinical study and have a future in 21st Century medicine including sports medicine, recovery from trauma and surgery, disease of degeneration, adverse effects of medications and toxins.